Share this record

 Sandwell and West Birmingham Hospital Trust

-Sandwell and West Birmingham CCG provides a wide range of integrated community health, mental health, learning disability and social care services to people of all ages.
+The Black Country Integrated Care Board (ICB) provides a wide range of integrated community health, mental health, learning disability and social care services to people of all ages.

 Community children’s services at Sandwell are integrated with the acute paediatric services at Sandwell Hospital.
 Services for the health assessment and management of children with a disability in Sandwell are under the guidance of: